sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Ultimate Addon Guides</summary>

+{: .warning}
+This shaders on this section depends on both the Shader files and Addon files, trying to use one without the other will NOT work.

 This section will guide you through setting up and configuring specific shaders within the iMMERSE Ultimate Addon suite!